Clinical Mental Health Counseling Master's Program

-Graduates from the program report a very high employment rate.
-The Clinical Mental Health Counseling program prepares students to gain the Ohio Professional Counselor license.
-Graduates have the opportunity to work clinically with children, adolescents, and adults in individual and group formats.
-Professional Counselors may also treat couples/families with additional education/supervised training.
+Graduates have the opportunity to work clinically with children, adolescents, and adults in individual and group formats, as well as couples/families with additional education/supervised training.

-Graduates are often employed by a community mental health agency.
-Graduates may work in outpatient, partial hospitalization, long-term residential, or inpatient settings.
-Graduates may also work in private practice settings or in an Employee Assistance Program (EAP) focused on improving the occupational/personal lives of individuals at specific work settings.
-Potential employment settings and/or client populations served depend in part on specialization areas and type of license obtained (i.e., Professional Counselor or Professional Clinical Counselor license).
+Graduates are often employed by a community mental health agency in outpatient, partial hospitalization, long-term residential, or inpatient settings.
+Graduates may also work in private practice settings, hospitals, and employee assistance programs.
+Potential employment settings and client populations served are very diverse and depend in part on chosen specialization area(s).